Exponential Mixing for 3D Stochastic Primitive Equations: Preliminaries and the statement of main results

-where $\mathcal{P}({H})$ is the set of all probability measures on $H$ and $\|\cdot\|_{var}$ is the total variation norm associated to the space $\mathbb{H}_s$ for $s<-3$. \end{theorem} \begin{remark} In Theorem \ref{th-1}, the stationary measure $\mu$ seems to depend is still unknown on $\lambda$ and the Galerkin approximation subsequence $\{N_k\}$, however, with the aid of the uniqueness of strong solution, we can prove that $\mu$ is independent of $\lambda$ and $\{N_k\}$ . \end{remark} \begin{cor} Suppose \textbf{Hypothesis H0} and \textbf{Hypothesis H1} hold, then weak solutions which are limits of Galerkin approximations share the same invariant measure, that is, $\mu$ in Theorem \ref{th-1} is independent of $\lambda$ and $\{N_k\}$.
-In particular, the invariant probability measure for the strong solution is unique. \end{cor}
+\begin{cor} All weak solutions which are limits of Galerkin approximations share the same stationary measure.
+That is, $\mu$ in Theorem \ref{th-1} is independent of $\lambda$ and $\{N_k\}$.
+In particular, the invariant probability measure of the strong solution of (\ref{aa}) is unique. \end{cor}

+\begin{remark} Our result is not influenced by the size of the viscosity $\nu_1$ and $\nu_2$, which are only required to be strictly positive.
+For simplicity, we assume $\nu_1=\nu_2=1$.
+Moreover, the result of Corollary \ref{cor-1} depends on the uniqueness of the strong solution to 3D stochastic primitive equations. \end{remark}